 The code requires insulation to be draped perpendicular to the roof purlins with thermal blocks (A2.3.2.1).
-Better described as "strips" than "blocks," this minimum R-3 rigid insulation material runs the length of each purlin or girt and acts as a thermal break to reduce conductive energy transfer to/from the roof.
+Better described as "strips" than "blocks," this minimum R-3 rigid insulation material runs the length of each purlin/girt and acts as a thermal break to reduce conductive energy transfer to/from the roof.

 The prescriptive values below contain additional footnotes pertaining to metal building insulation systems.
 In this context, fc stands for "filled cavity" and ls stands for "liner system."
 The first R-value listed refers to insulation run perpendicular and draped over the purlin.
 The second R-value listed refers to unfaced insulation installed above the first layer and parallel to the purlin.
 Some compression will occur.
+Roof surface shall be reflective or the metal building shall have R-35 (max U-0.028).

-\square The 2015 IECC requires R-19 + 11 Is for metal building roofs in CZ 2-4.
+\square The 2015 IECC requires R-19 + 11 ls for metal building roofs in CZ 2-3.